VaxPol Lab

 VaxPol Lab Leader

-Associate Professor Katie Attwell is an academic researcher at the UWA School of Social Sciences.
-She specialises in mandatory vaccination policy across Australia, Europe and the United States of America, researching the tactics these countries’ governments use to motivate people to vaccinate, how policies make it to the agenda, how they are designed, how they differ and how they work.
-Dr Attwell also leads the Coronavax project: ‘Preparing Community and Government for COVID-19 Vaccination’.
-Coronavax will be used to develop knowledge around the best way to communicate with the public about new vaccines and policies.
+Associate Professor Katie Attwell is an academic researcher at the UWA School of Social Sciences, where she leads VaxPol Lab.
+She specialises in mandatory vaccination policy across Australia, Europe, and the United States, researching the tactics these countries’ governments use to motivate people to vaccinate, how policies make it to the agenda, how they are designed, how they differ and how they work.
+A/Prof Attwell led the Coronavax project and currently leads the large, interdisciplinary Mandate Evaluation (MandEval) project .
+A/Prof Attwell is also interested in vaccination policy and vaccination social science more broadly, and collaborates on a range of projects focused at the intersection between members of the public and government vaccination programs.

-Marco’s interest in vaccination stems from the impact of the anti-vax phenomenon on public health in the past decade in his home country, Italy.
-He has investigated the complexities of the causal inquiry in alleged vaccine injury cases across a range of jurisdictions, using a number of methodologies and approaches, from pure doctrinal analysis to sociolegal empirical research.
-This focus on vaccination falls within the scope of a broader interest of his for the relationship between risk and the law, and the role of legal and regulatory tools to promote public health and safety.
-His research is widely published internationally and has attracted publishing contracts from leading publishers as well as grants, including from public health authorities.
+Associate Professor Marco Rizzi is a legal academic at the UWA Law School, where he teaches and researches Tort Law, Health Law and Policy, and Risk Regulation.
+His interest in vaccination stems from the impact of the anti-vax phenomenon on public health over the past 15 years in his home country, Italy.
+He has investigated the complexities of the causal inquiry in alleged vaccine injury cases across a range of jurisdictions and using multiple methodologies and approaches.
+His broader interests include the relationship between risk and the law, and the role of legal and regulatory tools to promote public health and safety, particularly in the field of access to therapeutic goods.

 Associate Professor Chris Blyth is a clinical academic, mid-career researcher and NHMRC-funded Emerging Leadership Fellow.
 He is co-director of the Wesfarmers Centre of Vaccines and Infectious Diseases (Telethon Kids Institute) and Associate Professor of Paediatrics (School of Medicine, University of Western Australia).
 He established the Department of Paediatric Infectious Diseases at Perth Children’s Hospital (PCH) where he works as a paediatrician and clinical microbiologist.
 He is the current co-chair of the Australia Technical Advisory Group on Immunisation and its COVID-19 working group, also serving on the COVID-19 Vaccines and Treatment for Australia Science and Industry Technical Advisory Group.